drbean/curriculum/speaking/test/solution/slides.md

 	"Please confirm that this is correct."
 	"Contact me if I made a mistake here"

+## Clarification questions

+* WH questions

+	"Where did X .."
+	"What is/are X .."
+	"How many X .."
+	"When will X .."
+	"Why are you .."
+	"Who is going to .."

+* YN questions

+	"Can/Are/Did/Do you/X .."

+## Listening problems

+It's better to admit a problem than to try to hide the fact you don't understand.

+	"I didn't catch the bit about X"
+	"I'm sorry.
+I didn't understand where/what X .."

 ## transition into part 2

 Pause.

 	"OK"
+	"Anyway" (if you have a problem with understanding a lot of the problem)

-## Part 2: Ipropose a way of dealing with the problem
+## Part 2: propose a way of dealing with the problem

 First, say what you have done: